abhisha1991/w251_hw12/README.md

 ```
 It is important to run the processes in the background so that they continue running even if the ssh connection disconnects.

-At the time of this writing, there were around 25 MB worth of data that was written to the output "reddit" folder
+At the time of this writing, there were around 25 MB worth of data that was written to the output "reddit" folder.
 ```
 [root@gpfs1 ~]# du -sh /gpfs/gpfsfpo/reddit
 25M     /gpfs/gpfsfpo/reddit